substrate-system/frost-dkg/README.md

 `groupPublicKey`: The shared public key for the entire group

-- Share publicly - anyone can use this to verify signatures
+- Share publicly - anyone can use this to verify signatures.
-- All participants should compute the same groupPublicKey
+- All participants should compute the same `groupPublicKey`.

 ### Sign Something